uvacw/inca/doc/howto_scrape.md

 In our case, instead of filling out a form we need to extract information of websites.
 Let's take the example of one specific scraper class, ``nu''.
 The info on *how* to extract this information is contained in the class: What's the XPATH of the title?
 Where to find the main text?
 And so on.
 All of this is specified within functions in the class.
 But the class itself cannot be run; and the specific articles we want to process change every day.
-If we want to run this scraper, we create a specific instance that can be run.
+If we want to run this scraper, we create a specific instance and run it.

 ## Understanding the structure of INCA.

-To better understand some of the classes, methods and functions we will be using, it is important to know that INCA consists of several layers.
-At the heart of INCA (the core), several classes are defined that regulate the importing and classification of data.
+To better understand some of the classes, methods, and functions we will be using, it is important to know that INCA consists of several layers.
+At the heart of INCA (the core), several classes are defined that regulate the importing and handling of data.
 For example, here we find a file that tells inca what a scraper is: i.e., the class for scrapers: `class Scraper(Document):`
 Most students and assistants will **only** be working on the **outer shell** of INCA.
 This is where you, for example, find several web scrapers.
-As we will be working in this 'outer shell' of inca, we do not have to bother about some of the most fundamental -yet very complicated - code that is at the core of INCA.
+As we will be working in this 'outer shell' of INCA, we do not have to bother about some of the most fundamental - yet very complicated - code that is at the core of INCA.

 We will, however, make use of the methods and functionalities that are defined at INCA's core.
-More specifically, we will inherit from pre-defined classes.
-In fact, each scraper that we will be writing should inherit from the class `class Scraper(Document):`
+More specifically, we will *inherit* from pre-defined classes.
+In fact, each scraper that we will be writing should inherit from the class `Scraper` (or from the class `rss`, which inherents from `Scraper` itself).

 ## Writing a scraper